transpchan/Live3D-v2/README.md

 ### Project history

-<i>2022/08</i> @transpchan was kicked out from the authors of  [Live3Dv1](https://github.com/transpchan/Live3D) as I refused to continue submittion after seeing the heart-breaking reviews from ECCV22.
-Futher submittion of Live3Dv1 might still be done by other coauthors, but they refuse to help me writing the paper of Live3Dv2 or future versions. **Author position are open again.
-Please contact me if you are willing to help me cover future progress.**
+<i>2022/08</i> @transpchan was kicked out from the authors of  [Live3Dv1](https://github.com/transpchan/Live3D) as I refused to continue submittion after seeing the [heart-breaking reviews](https://github.com/transpchan/Live3D) from ECCV22.

+Further submission of Live3Dv1 will be done by former coauthors alone.
+Although our collaboration is broken, I still wish them good luck.

+**Good news is that the author position of v2 and future versions are open again!
+Please contact me if you are willing to help me cover them in academic journals or conferences.**

 <i>2022/10</i> Live3Dv2 is released.
-Changes are (1) dropping the ResNet50 encoder and replace it with tuned encoder.
+Changes are (1) dropping the ResNet50 encoder.
 (2) adding self-attention to the U-Net (3) tuning the hyper-parms of the networks

 <i>2022/11</i> Weight file for Live3Dv2 is released.